Bradley Beal misses home opener, but Wizards rally to beat Pacers in OT

 But all the ceremony surrounding the moment had to wait — Unseld had decisions to make Friday leading up to his team’s 135-134 overtime win over the Indiana Pacers.

-Franchise cornerstone Bradley Beal did not play after suffering a right hip contusion Wednesday in the season opener at Toronto and Unseld, with plenty of choices given the flexibility of his roster, opted for backup point guard Aaron Holiday to take his place.
+Franchise cornerstone Bradley Beal did not play after suffering a right hip contusion Wednesday in the season opener at the Toronto Raptors, and Unseld, with plenty of choices given the flexibility of his roster, opted for backup point guard Aaron Holiday to take his place.

+His message to his players ahead of the game was simple: Even without Beal, they had enough to win.
+They proved him right.

-Holiday (seven points in 25 minutes) did a satisfactory job filling in and the rest of the Wizards proved they could keep up with ease in a shootout even without their star guard.
-Davis Bertans (17 points) and Kyle Kuzma (26) got hot at the right moments and Montrezl Harrell again anchored the defense with energy and confidence that won over the crowd in Washington and earned him “M-V-P” chants in his first home game as a Wizard.
+Holiday (seven points in 25 minutes) did a satisfactory job filling in, and the rest of the Wizards proved they could keep up with ease in a shootout even without their star guard.
+Davis Bertans (17 points) and Kyle Kuzma (26) got hot at the right moments, and Montrezl Harrell again anchored the defense with energy and confidence that won over the crowd in Washington and earned him “M-V-P” chants in his first home game as a Wizard.

 But it was point guard Spencer Dinwiddie’s offense and orchestration down the stretch that helped Washington (2-0) seal the win.